AirTrain Newark: Fare

-The train is free, except for passengers traveling to and from the RailLink station to connect with NJ Transit or Amtrak; these passengers must pay an $8.50 "AirTrain access fee" at that station.
+The AirTrain is fare-free, except for passengers traveling to and from the RailLink station to connect with NJ Transit or Amtrak; passengers are required to pay an $8.50 "AirTrain access fee" at that station.
 When passengers purchase a rail ticket to or from the station, the fee is automatically added to the ticket price and a barcode is printed on the ticket that is used to pass through the fare gate array between the AirTrain platform and the train platform.
 Passengers using passes to another station and those who pay a cash fare on board the train must purchase a separate AirTrain ticket from machines located on either side of the fare gates.
 Child tickets (ages 5 to 11) are exempt from this additional fare.

-The access fee has been raised several times since the system was built, with the last increase to $8.50 going into effect on March 1, 2024.
+The access fee has been raised several times since the system was built, with the last increase to $8.75 going into effect on March 4, 2026.